 This cut is followed by Two Gunslingers a story song about, well, two gunslingers.
 But the line, “I’m taking control of my life” is clearly the real story.
 Whatever fight Petty was heading into he decided to go his own way and do it how he wanted.

 What I noticed now about both these albums is how classic Petty and CO stay with the rock.
 No sax no rambling of solo wizardry.
-In many ways this record takes less chance than Full Moon Fever in terms of song styles.
+In many ways this record takes less chances than Full Moon Fever in terms of song styles.
 All the songs complement each other.
 It’s like a BBQ sandwich that has all the trimmings but the sauce doesn’t override everything and make is soggy.
 And AGAIN, track order people.
 Track.
 Order.
 “All or Nothing” comes dead center on the album with a blazing guitar intro.
 All the songs that come before lead to this moment.
 Do you take it all back home or do you continue on and go for it all.
 I never realized how this album plays out almost like the kind of concept stroy records that are a tradition in country music.
 The way each song builds on the previous ideas.
 This rock has none of the “ramblin’” like say, The Allman Brothers or Grateful Dead… it is all “rollin’”, forward.

 The one lone ballad “All The Wrong Reasons” could be passed off as “Free Fallin’” 2 but it has bigger sound, I mean we’re in the great wide open.
 “Free Fallin’” was hanging out with “Vampires on Ventura Boulevard”.
 It’s as if the protagonist in “Free Fallin’” grew up and got the hell out of Dodge.